wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-security/includes/3-configure-multi-factor-authentication.md

 :::image type="content" border="false" source="../media/4-conditional-access.png" alt-text="Conditional access and MFA":::

-When a user signs in to Microsoft Teams, whatever conditional access policies are set will be applied.
+When a user signs into Microsoft Teams, whatever conditional access policies are set will be applied.
 Be aware, however, that if a conditional access policy is set for Teams, but not Exchange Online or SharePoint Online, users will still be able to access those resources directly.

 ## Configure MFA
 To require all users to sign in with MFA:

-1. Sign in to the **Azure portal** with global administrator, security administrator, or conditional access administrator permissions.
+1. Sign into the **Azure portal** with global administrator, security administrator, or conditional access administrator permissions.
 1. Select **Azure Active Directory** > **Security** > **Conditional Access** and then select **New policy**.
 1. Enter a meaningful **name** for the policy and then, under **Assignments**, select **Users and groups**.
 1. Under **Include**, select **All users**.
 Then under **Exclude**, select **Users and groups**, and choose your organization's emergency access or break-glass accounts.
 Emergency access or break-glass accounts prevent tenant-wide account lockout.
 You can log in with the emergency-access administrative account to take steps to recover access.